 There are two basic approaches: Plant a small pot and put it inside a lantern, or plant directly into the lantern.

 If there's no area within the lantern to hold soil, you'll need to insert a container that does.

 When planting directly into a lantern, for a cleaner, upscale look, don't let soil show through the glass.
-In my Plant a Succulent Lantern video, I slide succulents out of their nursery pots and arrange the plants in the center of a glass lantern, then I conceal their root balls with layers of crushed rock, pebbles and sand.
+In the video I slide succulents out of their nursery pots and arrange the plants in the center of a glass lantern, then I conceal their root balls with layers of crushed rock, pebbles and sand.
 These are visible through the glass, and they form pleasing striations that elevate the overall design.

 Create an eye-catching lantern that's also functional by adding tiny, battery-operated, fairy string lights.
 Tuck the light string into the top of the lantern and secure the battery pack where it won't show.

 I used extra-hold duct tape to attach the battery pack under the base of the lantern, making sure I could access the on-off switch.
 Since the battery pack is flat like a deck of cards, the lantern can still serve as a table centerpiece without falling over.

 When you plant a succulent lantern, chose succulents that won't get overly large and that also play off the shape of the lantern.
 For example, in the video I show a round blue echeveria in a round verdigris (turquoise) lantern.
 And in my pyramidal lantern, the main plant is a dwarf aloe with triangular leaves.

 The succulents came from Oasis Water Efficient Gardens nursery north of San Diego.
 Oasis is owned by Altman Plants, which sells online.
 Links below go to Altman's site or to another excellent mail-order succulent nursery: Mountain Crest Gardens.

 Pyramid (triangular) lantern, 6.37 x 6.37 x 10.5 inches, $20 at Pier One